Facelift and Facial Rejuvenation

 More and more men are seeking facelift surgery to create a more rejuvenated look.
 In fact, since 2010, facelifts for men have increased by 43% (ASAPS 2015).
 If you’re male and considering a facelift it’s critical that your plastic surgeon has plenty of experience in performing facelifts for men.
 This is because a male facelift is quite different from a female one, and should be performed by surgeon who understands what constitutes a “male” face otherwise the procedure may unintentionally “feminize” the face making it look too feminine or “puffy”.

-Pain relief after face lift plastic surgery.
+Pain relief after a facelift.

 Our approach to pain relief is to reduce the chances of pain before, during and after surgery from the very beginning.
 To achieve this we use advanced non-narcotic painkillers to reduce pain and swelling to promote faster recovery time and less discomfort.